 Contact the unpaid overtime attorneys at Zipin, Amster & Greenberg for legal assistance with your unpaid overtime case.

-Experienced Unpaid Overtime Lawyers Serving Maryland, Virginia, and Washington DC
+Experienced Unpaid Overtime Attorneys Serving Maryland, Virginia, and Washington DC

 With a combined experience of over six decades, our unpaid overtime attorneys at Zipin, Amster & Greenberg know exactly how to win your case.

 We’ll examine all of the details surrounding the type of work you performed, what transpired, and how matters were handled by your employer.
 We’ll then consult all of the applicable labor laws and worker protections to take a fully-developed legal approach to get you the compensation you deserve.

 Unpaid Overtime Lawyers Who Know How To Win

 Having won thousands of cases for our past clients, our wage theft lawyers at Zipin, Amster & Greenberg have recovered millions of dollars for victims of employers who owed them wages.
 Let us provide you with the legal advantage you need to receive the full compensation that you’re entitled to.

 Do you have unpaid overtime?
 Contact our Overtime Violation Attorneys for Help

 Zipin, Amster & Greenberg provides legal assistance for victims of unpaid overtime.
 We’re ready to put to work our decades of legal insights, knowledge, and experience for you, getting you the justice and compensation you deserve.